The pill and menstruation: what are the effects on the menstrual cycle?

 As such, there are two types:

-- estrogen-progestin pills, which contain both hormones
+- estrogen-progestin pills, which contain both hormones,

 - and progestin-only pills, which contain only a progestin.

-How do birth control pills affect menstruation?
+How do contraceptive pills affect menstruation?

-Stopping your period altogether
+Stopping menstruation altogether

 Withdrawal bleeding